geerlingguy/ansible-role-jenkins/README.md

     jenkins_plugins:
       - blueocean
+      - name: influxdb
-      - { name: "influxdb", version: "1.12.1" }
+        version: "1.12.1"

 Jenkins plugins to be installed automatically during provisioning.
-Defaults to empty list ([]).
+Defaults to empty list (`[]`).
 Items can use name or dictionary with `name` and `version` keys to pin specific version of a plugin.

     jenkins_plugins_install_dependencies: true